 For design purposes, you need an estimation or prediction of your SAG Mill’s tonnage; well, there are 3 ways to generate good rock “ore” hardness testing data for SAG and ball mill circuit grindability from half drill core.
-We can abbreviate the discussion by saying there are three “religions” of grinding, and there are small-scale tests suitable for all three of the major religions of ore hardness measurement.
+We can abbreviate the discussion by saying there are three “faiths” of grinding, and there are small-scale tests suitable for all three of the major faiths of ore hardness measurement.

 Avoid doing Bond work index tests at Australian labs as their geometry of work index rod mills is different from the geometry at the labs listed above.
 There are Australian Bond methods that are calibrated to these Australian rod mills, so if using an Australian Bond method you should avoid the labs in the Americas.

-Last, in the ore hardness measurement world is the “Australian” religion that takes the form of either the JK drop weight testing and population balance models by JK SimMet, or the SMC test and its power-based models by Morrell.
+Last, in the ore hardness measurement world is the “Australian” Faith that takes the form of either the JK drop weight testing and population balance models by JK SimMet, or the SMC test and its power-based models by Morrell.
 The power-based SMC test is comparable to the other power-based methods ($1200-1500 per sample) but, arguably, has the poorest calibration to heterogeneous Phanerozoic-age porphyries.
 The JK drop weight test is the most expensive of the tests listed (up to $10,000 per sample) and most useful for population-balance calculations.
 The value in this family of tests is it permits some optimization of designs using the JK SimMet package (but JK SimMet is not a good tool for initial design – it is an optimizing software).